ma22du/letusc/README.md

 To toggle hide lines, use the command `Toggle Hide Lines` available in the Command Palette (`Ctrl+Shift+P`).

+You can also toggle the hide lines through the key binding "`Ctrl+`".
+Or from the status bar lock icon.

+When this option is active / enabled you are not allowed to edit the current active document.

 ## Configuration

 The extension can be configured with custom regex patterns in the `settings.json` file.